winesapOS/winesapOS/README.md

 1. [Download](https://archlinux.org/download/) and setup the latest Arch Linux ISO onto a flash drive that has at least 1 GB of storage.

     1a.
 We also support building winesapOS with Manjaro even though we do not provide release images for it.
-[Download](https://manjaro.org/download/) either the Plasma or Cinnamon desktop edition of Manjaro.
+[Download](https://manjaro.org/download/) either the Plasma, Cinnamon, or GNOME desktop edition of Manjaro.

 2. Boot into the flash drive.
 3. Update the known packages cache and install git.